jonnydiamond/DatabricksAutomation/README.md

 It is hard to talk about Continuous Deployment without addressing the manner in which that Deployment should look... for example... what branching strategy will be adopted?

 The Branching Strategy will be built out of the box when we deploy our resources in a later step.
-It follows a Github Flow paradigm to promote rapid Continuous Integration, with some nuances. (see link within footnote) [^6]
+It follows a Github Flow paradigm to promote rapid Continuous Integration, with some nuances. (see link within footnote which contains SST Git Flow for Data Science Toolkit) [^6]

 <img width="805" alt="image" src="https://user-images.githubusercontent.com/108273509/186166011-527144d5-ebc1-4869-a0a6-83c5538b4521.png">